-CONDITION REQUIRED ACTION COMPLETION TIME A. One or more radioactive gaseous effluent monitoring channels Alarm/Trip setpoint less conservative than required.
-A.1 OR Suspend the release of radioactive gaseous effluents monitored by the affected channel.
-Immediately A.2 Declare the channel non- functional.
+CONDITION REQUIRED ACTION COMPLETION TIME One or more radioactive gaseous effluent monitoring channels Alarm/Trip setpoint less conservative than A.1 Suspend the release of radioactive gaseous effluents monitored by the affected channel.
+Immediately required.
+OR • A.2 Declare the channel non-functional.
 Immediately OR A.3 Adjust setpoint to within limit.
+Immediately One or more radioactive gaseous effluent monitoring channels Alarm/Trip setpoint less conservative than One or more radioactive gaseous effluent monitoring channels Alarm/Trip setpoint less conservative than required.
+A.1 OR A.2 One or more radioactive gaseous effluent monitoring channels Alarm/Trip setpoint less conservative than required.
+A.1 Suspend the release of radioactive gaseous effluents monitored by the affected channel.
+OR A.2 Declare the channel non-functional.
+OR A.3 Adjust setpoint to within

+KEIVIE EDIAL ACTIONS (continued /

+CONDITION REQUIRED ACTION COMPLETION TIME

+В. One or more radioactive gaseous effluent monitoring instrument channels non-functional.
+B.1 Enter the Remedial Action specified in Table 16.11.7-1 for the channel(s).
 Immediately

-CONDITION REQUIRED ACTION COMPLETION TIME В. One or more radioactive gaseous effluent monitoring instrument channels non-functional.
-B.1 Enter the Remedial Action specified in Table 16.11.7-1 for the channel(s).
-Immediately C. One channel non- functional.
+C. One channel non- functional.
 C.1.1 Analyze two independent samples of the tank contents.
+Prior to initiating a release

+A ND

-Prior to initiating a release AND C.1.2 Perform independent verification of the discharge valve lineup.
-Prior to initiating a release AND C.1.3.
+C.1.2 Perform independent verification of the discharge valve lineup.
+Prior to initiating a release

+A ND

+C.1.3.
 1 Perform independent verification of manual portion of the computer input for the release rate calculations performed by computer.
-Prior to initiating a release OR C.1.3.
+Prior to initiating a release

+OR

+C.1.3.
 2Perform independent verification of entire release rate calculations for calculations performed manually.
+Prior to initiating a release

+A ND

+C.1.4 Restore channel to FUNCTIONAL status.
+14 days

+OR

-Prior to initiating a release ND C.1.4 Restore channel to FUNCTIONAL status.
-14 days OR C.2 Suspend the release of radioactive effluents via this pathway.
+C.2 Suspend the release of radioactive effluents via this pathway.
 Immediately

+·

-CONDITION REQUIRED ACTION COMPLETION TIME D. One or more flow rate measurement channels D.1 Estimate the flow rate of the release.
-Once per 4 hours during releases - AND F D.2 Restore the channel to FUNCTIONAL status.
-30 days E. One or more noble gas activity monitor channels E.1 Obtain grab samples from the effluent pathway.
-Once per 12 hours during releases AND ł E.2 Perform an analysis of grab samples for radioactivity.
-To meet LLD requirements per AND E.3 Restore the channel to FUNCTIONAL status.
+REME DIAL ACTIONS (continued) CONDITION REQUIRED ACTION COMPLETION TIME D. One or more flow rate measurement channels non-functional.
+D.1 Estimate the flow rate of the release.
+Once per 4 hours during releases D.2 Restore the channel to FUNCTIONAL status.
+30 days E. One or more noble gas activity monitor channels non-functional.
+E.1 Obtain grab samples from the effluent pathway.
+Once per 12 hours during releases E.2 Perform an analysis of grab samples for radioactivity.
+To meet LLD requirements per Table 16.11.6-1 E.3 Restore the channel to FUNCTIONAL status.
 30 days F. Noble gas activity monitor providing automatic termination of release non-functional.
 F.1 Suspend PURGING or VENTING of radioactive effluents via this pathway.
 Immediately G. One or more sampler channels non-functional.
 G.1 Perform sampling with auxiliary sampling equipment as required by Table 16.11.6-1.
 Continuously AND G.2 Restore the channel to FUNCTIONAL status.
 30 days

-CONDITION REQUIRED ACTION COMPLETION TIME H. One or more Sampler Minimum Flow Device Channels non-functional.
-H.1 Verify flow through the sampling apparatus.
-Once per 4 hours during releases H.2 Restore the channel to FUNCTIONAL status.
-30 days د ا.
+CONDITION REQUIRED ACTION COMPLETION TIME Н. H. One or more Sampler Minimum Flow Device Channels non-functional.
+Verify flow through the sampling apparatus.
+Once per 4 hours during releases AND H.2 Restore the channel to FUNCTIONAL status.
+30 days 1.
 Required Action and associated Completion Time of Condition C, D, E, F, G, or H not met.
-1.1 Explain why the non- functionality was not corrected within the specified Completion Time in the Annual Radioactive Effluent Release Report.
+I.1 Explain why the non- functionality was not corrected within the specified Completion Time in the Annual Radioactive Effluent Release Report.
 In the next scheduled Annual Radioactive Effluent Release Report

------NOTE-----
+---NOTE-----